-For those who are not familiar with the geography of the area, look at the small map below, to locate.
-I put in big black spots where I want to spend.
+For those who are not familiar with the geography of the area, take a look at the small map below, to locate.
+I've put in big black dots the places where I want to go.

-Do you see the thing?
-Malaysia covers two very different regions: the peninsular zone, an extension of Thailand, and northern Borneo.
+Do you see the point?
+Malaysia covers two very different regions: the peninsular area, as an extension of Thailand, and northern Borneo.
 South Borneo is part of Indonesia.

-Fortunately, from Kuala Lumpur (KL for the close friends), the many Air Asia routes allow to go everywhere in Malaysia and Indonesia, for cheap.
+Fortunately, from Kuala Lumpur (KL for the close friends), the numerous Air Asia routes allow to go everywhere in Malaysia and Indonesia, for cheap.

-My other envy, dive question, after Sipadan is Derawan.
+My other desire, in terms of diving, after Sipadan, is Derawan.

-Only, Derawan, it's not in Malaysia, but on the other side of the border, in the Indonesian part of Borneo...
-And the journey is not very simple.
+But Derawan is not in Malaysia, but on the other side of the border, in the Indonesian part of Borneo...
+And the journey is not the easiest.
 It takes two days of travel, mixing boat+plane+road, starting from Tawau (the Malaysian city on the other side of the border).

-I have a month of freedom.
-In July, then.
-With these new projects of Asian escapades, here I am faced with terrible dilemmas. 😀
+I have one month of freedom.
+In July then.
+With these new plans for Asian escapades, here I am facing terrible dilemmas 😀

-: arrow: Another dilemma: go to Kuching or not?
-I aim Sipadan, of course, but it would be a pity not to take advantage of this new incursion to Borneo to visit Kuching, the capital of Sarawak (Malaysian state of north-west Borneo), which all travelers tout the charm.
-But it's completely the opposite of Sipadan.
+I'm aiming for Sipadan, of course, but it would be a shame not to take advantage of this new foray into Borneo to visit Kuching, the capital of Sarawak (Malaysian state in the northwest of Borneo), whose charm is praised by all travelers.
+But it's the complete opposite of Sipadan.
 And there are not too many dive sites in the area.
-It is rather a good base to shine in the surrounding natural parks.
+It is rather a good base to explore the surrounding natural parks.

-: arrow: Third dilemma: jungle or not jungle?
-I am rather aquatic, like traveler.
-I like the sea, the beaches and the islands.
-In short, the very moist treks in the tropics, I do not like the masses.
-Especially if it is recommended to put on anti-leech socks (Brrr, special dedication to Thib').
+I am rather aquatic, as a traveler.
+I like the sea, beaches and islands.
+In short, I'm not too fond of sweaty treks in the middle of the tropical nature.
+Especially if it is recommended to put on anti-leech socks (brrr, special dedication to Thib').
 At the same time, if there is one place where the jungle and the natural parks are sumptuous, it is Borneo...
-Good.
-On this one, I'm going to play it jaded, but never mind: I have already done a lot of jungle walks during my previous trips, Thailand and Vietnam for example.
-And then, during my trip to Borneo in 2006, before going to Sipadan, I took the time to stop at Sepilok Center to admire the orangutans: a piece of jungle landscaped with comfortable wooden walkways (perfect for the poor hiker that I am).
+Well.
+On this one, I'm going to play blasé, but never mind: I already did a lot of jungle walks during my previous trips, in Thailand and Vietnam for example.
+And then, during my trip to Borneo in 2006, before heading to Sipadan, I took the time to stop at the Sepilok Center to admire the orangutans: a piece of jungle with comfortable wooden walkways (perfect for the poor hiker that I am).
 So, here, uh...
-I think I will dispense with trip jungle and tribes, even if it is in principle a "must" trip to Borneo.
+I think I'll skip the jungle and tribes trip, even if it is in principle a "must" of the Borneo trip.

-: arrow: Last dilemma: after Derawan, which way do I come back?
-If I leave by Balikpapan, a big oil town with no great interest further south, it is relatively easy to reach by plane a lot of enticing destinations in Indonesia ...
-If I take the road to Malaysia again by Tawau, it is also relatively easy to join many tantalizing destinations on the Malaysian side.
+If I go back to Balikpapan, a big oil city without much interest further south, it is relatively easy to reach by plane a lot of attractive Indonesian destinations...
+If I go back to Malaysia via Tawau, it is also relatively easy to reach a lot of attractive Malaysian destinations.

-So many dilemmas that I have not decided yet...
-(Yes, I know, I'm sorry to have such problems.)
+So many dilemmas that I haven't decided yet...
+(Yes, I know, I feel sorry for myself for having such problems.)